 Patients with cutaneous candidiasis benefit from a wet mount or smear test that is obtained from the skin rash.
 Microscopic examination shows hyphae and pseudohyphae.
 Potassium hydroxide smears are also helpful for the demonstration of the pseudohyphae.
 Cultures of the nail bed in onychomycosis can confirm the diagnosis of candida infection.

-Patients who present with vulvovaginitis due to candidiasis or balanitis benefit from a urine analysis which reveals white blood cells, red blood cells and yeast cells.
+Patients who present with vulvovaginitis due to candidiasis or balanitis benefit from a urine analysis which reveals white blood cells, red blood cells, and yeast cells.
 Urine cultures might be indicated when in doubt.

 Patients with known risk factors for esophageal candidiasis need an upper endoscopy study with a biopsy to confirm the diagnosis and initiate treatment.
-Patients with hepatosplenic candidiasis usually have cholestasis and an elevated alkaline phosphatase.
+Patients with hepatosplenic candidiasis usually have cholestasis and elevated alkaline phosphatase.